 - An increase or decrease in the value of your estate.

 - Change of residency to a new state.
-State laws may have their own legal requirements for a will or even for guardianship
+State laws may have legal requirements for a will or guardianship.

 - The passage of time.
 Legal documents should be reviewed every three to five years or if there is an important change in your life, such as the death of a spouse.

-What Are Your Legal Rights With Your 18 Year Old?
+What Are Your Legal Rights With An 18-Year-Old?

 - Health Power of Attorney Documents